neuefische/web-exercises/sessions/recap-project-6/tourio-app/README.md

 - In `pages/places/[id].index.js`, write the `deletePlace` function to start a `DELETE` request.
 - Write the `DELETE` API route in `pages/api/places/[id]/index.js`.

-### Deploy to Vercel
+### Deploy your Project to Vercel

-Deploy your app to Vercel and make sure the deployment can access the cloud database with the help of environment variables.
+Follow [these instructions](https://github.com/neuefische/web-protocol-template/blob/main/docs/deployment-vercel.md) to deploy the project to Vercel.

 #### Vercel and MongoDB Atlas (environment variables)